Become a member of one of our constituent organizations:

 Eligibility to vote for and run for election in the relevant ADHO Constituent Organization

 Supporting advocacy efforts in digital humanities

-Optional subscription to LLC: The Journal of Digital Scholarship in the Humanities
+Optional subscription to DSH: Digital Scholarship in the Humanities (formerly, LLC: The Journal of Digital Scholarship in the Humanities)

 How do I join ADHO's constituent organizations (ALLC/EADH, ACH, CSDH/SCHN, centerNet, AADH, JADH)?

 To join one of ADHO's constituent organizations (COs), decide which organization(s) are relevant to you by visiting each organization’s membership page:

 Then, please visit the subscription page, currently managed by Oxford University Press (OUP):